[3.14] Immune and Tanky: CI Soulrend/Bane Occultist [Starter, Cheap, End-Game Viable, SSF, HC]

 The last Jewel you migh consider is pretty expensive, if you can fit it in, you'll want to take a look at a Watcher's Eye with

 #% faster start of Energy Shield Recharge while affected by Discipline.

 Those are expensive per se, and if you are insanely rich you can look out for one with the additional mod +#% to Non-Ailment Chaos Damage over Time Multiplier while affected by Malevolence and Gain #% of Maximum Mana as Extra Maximum Energy Shield while affected by Clarity, but those combos historically costed about 30+ ex.

 The tree is aimed to support a full cluster jewel tree with 1 Large, 2 Medium and 2 Small Cluster jewels.
-Cluster jewels are "volatile" in nature, you cannot consitently plan them exactly as they require diffent amounts of skill points to level, so be aware of this.
+Cluster jewels are expensive to plan, you cannot consitently integrate them without a lot of currency to spend as they require diffent amounts of skill points to path and that is very expensive if you also want to have an exact set of notables as well, so be aware of this.

 NOTE: There are no requirements to cluster jewels besides the notables they should have.
 Any mod that grants something to small nodes in the cluster jewel can obviously be very useful, but this has to be planned individually.
 E.g. resistances or attribute requirements can be fixed via cluster jewels, and simple things as damage or flat ES are just a plain plus.

 While leveling (well, up until 100 really), you may want to switch some things around, e.g. putting a small jewel into a medium node, or only skilling one medium socket, etc. The PoB example is just an optimal setup for Level 100.
 If you can get those jewels early on (mainly if you have currency from a previous character), the cluster nodes are generally better than most of the tree nodes - core functionality nodes aside -, so you might consider prioritizing that.